futuretap/InAppSettingsKit/README.md

 The behaviour is similar to the custom cells except that the methods get the key directly as a string, not via a `IASKSpecifier` object.
 (The reason being that custom group header views are meant to be static.)
 Again, check the example in the demo app.

+Corresponding methods are provided for footer views as well.

 Custom ViewControllers
 ----------------------